Zero waste swaps for everyone who wants to start their zero waste lifestyle.

 Many of us, myself included, have been guilty of falling for the convenience of face wipes and other disposable products.

 In the case of wipes, not only do we throw away the package they come in, but we also throw away the entire contents of the package.

-This is why these reusable cotton rounds are a must on my zero waste swaps list.
+This is why we should consider investing in reusable products like these reusable cotton rounds that are a must on my zero waste swaps list.